-Arriving late to class: Classes at Maryland begin right on the hour.
-It is important that you arrive on time to the lab so that you can get instructions for the lab and have time to finish.
-If you arrive more than 10 minutes late, you may not be allowed to do the lab and may have to make it up during another section.
-This is difficult because the sections are typically full, so please don't be late.
+Arriving late to class:

+Classes at Maryland begin right on the hour.
+It is important that you arrive on time to Physics 174 so that you can get instructions for the lab and have time to finish.
+If you arrive more than 10 minutes late, you may not be allowed into the lab and may have to make it up during another section.
+This is hard, because the sections are full, so, don't be late!

 Lab Makeup Time: If you must miss your regular lab section (due to illness, a religious observance, or some other compelling reason), then you should make that lab up by going to another section that same week, if possible.
 Contact your instructor and the instructor of the other section (if different) to let them know that you need to do this and to check whether there is space available.
 If you cannot attend another section, contact your instructor ASAP and a time for a make-up lab will be arranged.
-In general, this should be done during the same calendar week as the lab is scheduled (so that the equipment for the lab is still set up).
+In general, this should be done during the same calendar week as the lab is scheduled.
 The homework for the lab will be due by 10:00 pm on the second day after you make up the lab.
-Because the other sections are typically full, it is also very hard to do a make-up, so please do not miss your lab section.
+Because the other sections are full, it is also very hard to do a make-up, so do not miss your lab section.